2024-25 Edition

 Rajagopalan Radhakrishnan, Ph.D.
 Binghamton University, State University of New York, Distinguished Professor of English; African American Studies; Comparative Literature; Culture and Theory (critical theory, postcoloniality, nationalisms and diasporas, poststructuralism, postmodernism, democracy and minority discourse, cultural studies, globalization and transnationalism)

 Jared Sexton, Ph.D.
-University of California, Berkeley, Professor of African American Studies; Culture and Theory; Film and Media Studies (race and sexuality, policing and imprisonment, contemporary U.S. cinema and political culture, multiracial coalition, critical theory)
+University of California, Berkeley, Professor Emeritus of African American Studies; Culture and Theory; Film and Media Studies (race and sexuality, policing and imprisonment, contemporary U.S. cinema and political culture, multiracial coalition, critical theory)

 Sabrina Strings, Ph.D.
 University of California, San Diego, Chancellor's Fellow and Associate Professor of Sociology; African American Studies (race, gender, embodiment, sociology of medicine, sociology of media)